 Euro emission standards

-The consultation titled ‘Building Scotland’s Low Emission Zones’ outlined proposals for the minimum emission standards for low emission zones to be Euro 4/IV for petrol engines (generally vehicles registered from 2006) and Euro 6/VI for diesel engines (generally registered from 2016).
+The consultation entitled ‘Building Scotland’s Low Emission Zones’ outlined proposals for the minimum emission standards for Low Emission Zones to be Euro 4/IV for petrol engines (generally vehicles registered from 2006), and Euro 6/VI for diesel engines (generally registered from 2016).

 - The Euro 6 standard for diesel cars was introduced in September 2014, with any new car sold after September 2015 having to meet this standard.